Keyclic/docs-en/reports.rst

         "text":"My comment"
     }

-To get all comments on an intervention :
+To get all comments on an operation :

 .. code-block:: bash

     GET /operations/{operation}/comments

-**Logs of an intervention**
+**Logs of an operation**

-An admin can see the history of an intervention :
+An admin can see the history of an operation :

 .. code-block:: bash